Our Verdict

 What Other Winter Jackets Should You Consider?

 The Arctic Parka is a great deal.
-A good-looking, warm, waterproof parka with environmentally friendly construction details at a reasonable price point — score!
-Other jackets in this style included the Fjallraven Nuuk, which is a bit warmer, more comfortable, and very weatherproof.
+A good-looking, warm, waterproof jacket with environmentally friendly construction details at a reasonable price point — score!
+Other jackets in this style included the Fjallraven Nuuk and Canada Goose Shelburne.
+Both are warmer, more comfortable, very weatherproof, and much more expensive.
 If you live in a dryer climate or don't often venture out in wet conditions, the REI Co-op Norseland Down Parka is another affordable, warm, cozy, and comfortable option.
 The Outdoor Research Coze Down Parka is a longer option that holds in even more heat for a similar price.